MaxGre99/React-Weather-Forecast-App/README.md

 ### Slider

 Slider on the right shows you approximate weather for 5 next days.
 You can control the chosen day with arrows or swipe them.

+### Air Conditions

+Shows you current air conditions.
+Would like to synchronize it with Slider, but in free version of API found only current weather and 3-hours timestamps for 5 days, so the future conditions only could be approximately, don't like it

 ### Activities